hiddenSymmetries/booz_xform/docs/source/getting_started.rst

 OpenMP is an optional dependency.
 If found, OpenMP is used to parallelize the calculation over magnetic surfaces.
 MPI is not used.

+There are some additional python packages that are optional dependencies.
+The :doc:`plotting` routines require the `matplotlib
+<https://matplotlib.org/>`_ package.
+The python unit tests require
+``matplotlib`` as well as ``scipy``.
+These packages are not needed for carrying out the coordinate transformation, so they are not automatically installed by ``pip``, and you should install them separately if you want to use these features.

 Installation
 ^^^^^^^^^^^^

-Before attempting to install ``booz_xform``, make sure NetCDF and MPI are available on your system.
-On some HPC systems, this may require loading the relevant modules.
+Before attempting to install ``booz_xform``, make sure NetCDF is available on your system.
+On some HPC systems, this may require loading the relevant module.

 There are several ways you can install ``booz_xform``, depending on whether you are a user or developer.